 You need to have a legal basis, like consent, to process an EU citizen's personal data.
-Under the GDPR, you may use another legal basis for processing personal data, but we expect the majority of MailChimp users will rely on consent.
-This consent must be explicit and verifiable.
+Under the GDPR, you may use another legal basis for processing personal data, but we anticipate that many MailChimp users will rely on consent.
+This consent must be specific and verifiable.

 Verifiable consent requires a written record of when and how someone agreed to let you process their personal data.
-All MailChimp forms, regardless of opt-in method, collect the email address, IP address, and timestamp associated with everyone who submits the form.
+Consent must also be unambiguous and involve a clear affirmative action.
+This means clear language and no pre-checked consent boxes.

 About Individual Rights

-You should also be able to tell someone how their personal data is being stored, and what you're using it for.
-If they ask, you'll also have to share the personal data you hold on an individual, or offer a way for them to access it.
+You should also be able to tell someone among other things, how their personal data is being used.
+If they ask, you’re obligated to share the personal data you hold on an individual, or offer a way for them to access it.

 What is MailChimp doing to prepare?

-We've been researching the GDPR and modifying many of our internal practices and policies over the last year, because we are committed to achieving compliance with the GDPR in 2018.
-For example, we're in the process of updating our Data Processing Agreement and third-party vendor contracts to meet the GDPR's requirements.
+We've been preparing for the GDPR and modifying many of our internal practices and policies over the last year, because we are committed to achieving compliance with the GDPR in May, 2018.
+We've updated our Data Processing Agreement and our third-party vendor contracts to meet the GDPR's requirements.

 We’re also in the process of building and releasing tools that will make it easier for our users to handle their customer’s data appropriately.